bogdanfinn/tls-client/Readme.md

 If you are not using go and do not want to implement the shared library but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api

 ### Frequently Asked Questions / Errors
+* **How can I add `GREASE` to Custom Client Profiles when using the shared library?**

+Please refer to `index_custom_client.js` or `example_custom_client.py` in either NodeJS examples or Python Examples.
+You can use the Magic Number `2570`.
+You can add it in a ja3 string for example to turn that into a `GREASE` cipher or tls extension.

 * **I receive PROTOCOL_ERROR on POST Request**

 This is a very generic error and can have many root causes.
 Most likely users of this client are setting the `content-length` header manually with a (wrong) fixed value.